-Brittany Mitchell is the Program Specialist for the Millennium Collaborative Care PPS Cultural Competency and Health Literacy Training Program at Erie Niagara AHEC and has been with the organization since early 2017.
+Brittany Mitchell is the Program Manager at Erie Niagara AHEC and has been with the organization since early 2017.
 She began as a Program Coordinator for the organization before taking on the role of Manager.
-Brittany received her Bachelor of Arts in Psychology and Health and Human Services with a concentration in Community Mental Health from the University at Buffalo in 2013, and her Masters of Social Work in 2016.
-She has worked in a variety of human services fields including education, staff development, social services, child welfare, and developmental disabilities.
+Brittany received her Bachelor of Arts in Psychology and Health and Human Services with a concentration in Community Mental Health from the University at Buffalo in 2013, and her Masters in Social Work in 2016.
+She has worked in a variety of human service fields including education, staff development, social services, child welfare, and developmental disabilities.
 She is also a field educator for the MSW Program at UB and the BSW Program at Niagara University.
-Brittany is passionate about community education and making a positive impact on her community.
+Brittany is passionate about community education and making a positive impact in the lives of Western New Yorkers.